 The Internal Revenue Service usually releases income tax forms for the current tax year between October and January, although changes to some forms can come even later.
 We last updated Federal Form 8946 from the Internal Revenue Service in December 2022.

 Historical Past-Year Versions of Federal Form 8946

-We have a total of five past-year versions of Form 8946 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of eleven past-year versions of Form 8946 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2016 Form 8846